volodymyrhudyma/blog/content/blog/a-simple-guide-to-closures-in-javascript.md

 The **add** function receives an **x** argument and returns a new function that takes an **y** argument and adds them together.

-Both, **add1** and **add2** functions are Closures, they share the same body definition but store different Lexical Environments.
+The two functions **add1** and **add2** are Closures, they have the same body definition but store different Lexical Environments.

 ## What Closures Are Used For?

-Prior to the introduction of Classes in **ES6**, closures provided a way of creating class-like structures, allowing us to emulate private methods.
+Before the introduction of Classes in **ES6**, closures provided a way to create class-like structures that allowed us to emulate private methods.

-This is known as the **Module Pattern** and it allows us to write easily maintainable code with reduced namespace pollution and more reusability:
+This is known as the **Module Pattern** and allows us to write easily maintainable code with reduced namespace pollution and more reusability:

 ```javascript
 const intializeCounter = () => {